xpnteam/xpnet/README.md

 ## TODOs

-XPNet currently runs on Windows and exposes the following subsystems of the X-Plane API:
+XPNet currently runs on Windows and macOS and exposes the following subsystems of the X-Plane API:

 - [x] Reading and writing DataRefs (data fields provided by X-Plane or other plugins)
 - [x] Processing (plugging into the X-Plane processing loop to do periodic processing)